zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.quantization.quantized_module.md

 Set reduce sum to copy or not the inputs.

-Due to bit-width propagation in the compilation we might or not want to copy the inputs with a PBS to avoid it.
+Due to bit-width propagation in the compilation we need, in some situations, to copy the inputs with a PBS to avoid it.